imatge-upc/sentiment-2017-imavis/README.md

 You may also want to refer to our publication with the more human-friendly APA style:

 *Campos, V., Jou, B., & Giro-i-Nieto, X. (2017, February).
-[From pixels to sentiment: Fine-tuning cnns for visual sentiment prediction](http://dx.doi.org/10.1016/j.imavis.2017.01.011).
+[From Pixels to Sentiment: Fine-tuning CNNs for Visual Sentiment Prediction](http://dx.doi.org/10.1016/j.imavis.2017.01.011).
 Image and Vision Computing.*

 ## Sentiment Maps